chad-tung/Supernatural_events_tracker/README.md

 # Supernatural_events_tracker

 ### Overview
-The Supernatural Events Tracker, aka 'paranormal.DB', was a week long, Full Stack Javascript project undertaken by [Alastair Kane](https://github.com/alistairkane92), [Chad Tung](https://github.com/chad-tung/), [Scott Murray](https://github.com/smrr723) and [Alex Smith](https://github.com/axolotlquestions), as part of the [CodeClan](https://codeclan.com/) (Digital Skills Academy) course in Software Development.
+The Supernatural Events Tracker, aka 'paranormal.DB', was a week long, Full Stack Javascript project undertaken by [Alistair Kane](https://github.com/alistairkane92), [Chad Tung](https://github.com/chad-tung/), [Scott Murray](https://github.com/smrr723) and [Alex Smith](https://github.com/axolotlquestions), as part of the [CodeClan](https://codeclan.com/) (Digital Skills Academy) course in Software Development.
 Whilst our project has a certain theme, it can easily serve as a template for any number of similar webapps which need to log and display entries.

 ### MVP
 The project specification was to build a Full Stack (Vanilla) Javascript Webapp, and in it's simplest form, users should be able to: